apache/nuttx/arch/arm/src/stm32l4/README.txt

 This is a port of NuttX to the STM32L4 Family

-Used development board is the Nucleo L476RG, STM32L4VGDiscovery
+Used development boards are the Nucleo L476RG, Nucleo L496ZG and STM32L4VGDiscovery

-The status is HIGHLY EXPERIMENTAL.

-OSTEST application works, but drivers are not complete.

 Most code is copied and adapted from the STM32 Port.